 "Not necessarily."
 Harry thought about what Dumbledore was saying before adding, "I mean, I'm a fair good flier, but I'm not interested in playing Quidditch as a career."

 "An excellent example," agreed Dumbledore.
 "Nobody is born to do anything.
 It is our actions and what we decide that determine our course.
 I may have no way of proving this to you, and both ways of thinking may bring you to the same place, but you do have the choice about how to believe they happen, and I am much more willing to lean towards the idea that we control our lives than not.
 It's much more agreeable, don't you think?"

-"Then why put so much store in the prophecy!" exclaimed Harry in frustration, unable to keep to his seat as he began moving about the room.
+"Then why put so much store in the prophesy!" exclaimed Harry in frustration, unable to keep to his seat as he began moving about the room.
 "Why?
 What if I'd run away from it?
 I still have half a mind to do that you know."

 "Ah, but Harry you are forgetting what I said earlier," countered Dumbledore, his expression still maintaining the calm and somewhat entertained look he had been wearing throughout.
 "Of course I had no idea what you would be like as you got older.
 I could certainly hope, but no one can be sure of such things.
-How was I able to rely so much on the prophecy?
+How was I able to rely so much on the prophesy?
 Because I know Voldemort almost as well as he does himself, and he would never leave such a loose end hanging over him and his agenda.
 If someone was predicted to stand against him, Voldemort would stop at nothing to kill him.
 You didn't die that night, and considering the circumstances I knew that Voldemort would be back because of it."